D-G-D/PythonBootcamp/AdditionalQuestions/Practice Questions.md

 ## Introduction

 This file contains additional questions to practice the Python syntax.
+You have seen the necessary syntax if you have learnt up to the technical note in the heading (included).

-## Questions
+## Questions [PY3]

 1. Write a Python function which, a date in string format 'YYYY-MM-DD' (Example: February 8th, 2024 is 2024-02-08) checks that the month part of the string is correct.
 An example of an incorrect month would be 2024-13-08, as there is no month 13.